naclhv/wordpress-simplified/README.md

 To back up or migrate the site:
 - Run `sudo bash backup-site.sh`.
 This will generate a file, named {directory_name}-backup-{date}.tar.bz2.
 This file is also generated through the regularly scheduled backups.
 - Copy the file to a different machine, for backup storage or re-deployment.
 Note that the scheduled backup only generates the file; it is your responsibility to move it off-server.
+- Run `grep scp /var/log/cron.log | tail -1` to see the scp command recorded by the cron log.
+This is the command you need to run on the other machine to copy over the backup.

 To update Wordpress, or any other component:
 - Create a backup first in case something breaks.